dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 ]
 ~~~

-Where:

-* The COSE_Sign1 procedure yields a string when building the signature and expect a string for checking it, hence the proposed type for signature leaves.
+The COSE_Sign1 procedure yields a bitstring when building the signature and expects a bitstring for checking it, hence the proposed type for signature leaves.
+The structure of the COSE_Sign1 consists of:

-Signature algorithm and parameters will follow COSE conventions and registries.
+* The algorithm-identifier MUST follow COSE conventions and regisitries.

-* The kid (Key ID) has to be locally interpreted by the element evaluating the signature.
-URIs and RFC822-style identifiers can be considered typical kids to be used.
+* The kid (Key ID) has to be locally agreed, used and interpreted by the signer and the signature validator.
+URIs {{RFC3986}} and RFC822-style {{RFC5322}} identifiers are typical values to be used as kid.

+* The serialization-method is a string identifying the YANG serialization in use.
+It MUST be one of the three possible values "xml" (for XML serialization {{RFC7950}}), "json" (for JSON serialization {{RFC7951}}) or "cbor" (for CBOR serialization {{RFC9254}}).

+* The value algorithm-parameters MUST follow the COSE conventions for providing relevant parameters to the signing algorithm.

+* The signature for the enclosing element, to be produced and verified according to the procedure described below.

-## Signature Verification
+## Signature and Verification Procedures

-Do we need to address it?
+To keep a concise signature and avoid the need for wrapping YANG constructs in COSE envelopes, the whole signature MUST be built and verified by means of externally supplied data, as defined in {{RFC9052, Section 4.3}}, with a \[nil\] payload.

+The byte strings to be used as input to the signature and verification procedures MUST be built by:

+* Taking the whole element enclosing the signature leaf.

+* Eliminating the signature leaf element.

+* Applying the corresponding canonicalization method as described in the following section.

 ## Canonicalization

 Signature generation and verification require a canonicalization method to be applied, that depends on the serialization used.
-We can consider three types of serialization:
+According to the three types of serialization defined, the following canonicalization methods MUST be applied:

-* CBOR, what would imply the use of the length-first core deterministic encoding, as defined by RFC 8949
+* For CBOR, length-first core deterministic encoding, as defined by {{RFC8949}}.

-* JSON, what would imply the use of the JSON Canonicalization Scheme (JCS), as defined by RFC 8785
+* For JSON, JSON Canonicalization Scheme (JCS), as defined by {{RFC8785}}.

-* XML, what would imply the use of the Exclusive XML Canonicalization 1.0, as defined by W3C XML signature processing.
+* For XML, Exclusive XML Canonicalization 1.0, as defined by {{XMLSig}}.

-* EAAD refers to the COSE feature of allowing the use of external application authenticated data to be combined with the signature payload.
-To keep a concise signature and avoid the need for wrapping YANG constructs in COSE envelopes, we propose to use the whole YANG (meta-)data being signed as EAAD, keeping a nil payload.

 # Security Considerations

 The provenance assessment mechanism described in this document relies in COSE {{RFC9052}} and the deterministic encoding or canonicalization described by {{RFC8949}}, {{RFC8785}} and {{XMLSig}}.
 The security considerations made in these references are fully applicable here.

-The verification step depends on the association of the Key ID with the proper public key.
+The verification step depends on the association of the kid (Key ID) with the proper public key.
 This is a local matter for the verifier and its specification is out of the scope of this document.
-The use of certificates, PKI mechanisms, or any other secure distribution of id-public key mapping is advised.
+The use of certificates, PKI mechanisms, or any other secure distribution of id-public key mappings is RECOMMENDED.

 # IANA Considerations

-This document has no IANA actions.
+The provenance-signature type might need registration.

+Others?

 --- back